-14 - Events Subsequent to Balance Date
+12 - Events Subsequent to Balance Date

 The impact of the Coronavirus (COVID-19) pandemic is ongoing.
-It is not yet quantifiable to estimate the potential impact, positive or negative, after the reporting date.
-The situation is rapidly developing and is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.
+It is not yet quantifiable to estimate the potential impact after the reporting date.
+The situation is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.

-No other matter or circumstance has arisen since 30 June 2021 that has significantly affected, or may significantly affect the Association's operations, the results of those operations, or the Association's state of affairs in future financial years.
+No other matter or circumstance has arisen since 30 June 2022 that has significantly affected, or may significantly affect the Association's operations, the results of those operations, or the Association's state of affairs in future financial years.

-15 - Economic Dependence
+13 - Economic Dependence